 Attempts to use these interior conduits for carrying power cables usually means that all the cables must be derated and/or the power transmission reduced to prevent overheating.
-In such instances, these factors more than nullify any advantage gained from using the center vent overheating.
-In such instances, these factors more than nullify any advantage gained from using the center vent overheating the center conduits and thus as a rule they are usually left empty.
-To avoid excessive unusable conduits, or problems with heat dissipation, a recommended maximum of conduits in a single run for power cables is generally nine (9).
+In such instances, these factors more than nullify any advantage gained from using the center conduits and thus as a rule they are usually left empty.
+To avoid excessive unusable conduit locations, or problems with heat dissipation, a recommended maximum number of conduits in a single run for power cables is generally nine conduits.

 The number of conduits selected for a run will depend upon the number required for the immediate project plus the number of spares to be provided for future use.
 It is usually calculated that the number of spares increases as the site of the bank increases.
-A rule sometimes used is to provide a spare conduit for each conduit, which will be immediately used.
+A rule sometimes used is to provide a spare conduit for each conduit that will be immediately used.

 In this way, there is a provision for a 100% increase in the service at a future date.
-When the cost of installing spare conduits is calculated, versus the cost of installing a new duct bank one (1) or two (2) years down the road, it makes sense to add these spares in the initial installation.
+When the cost of installing spare conduit is calculated, versus the cost of installing a new duct bank one or two years down the road, it makes sense to add these spares in the initial installation.

-2.2 - Conduit Bank Routing
+2.2 Conduit Bank Routing